 A magnificent church of special architecture with two domes.
 It is located at the entrance of the port of Aegina and you can visit it at any time of the day.

 The Archaeological Museum of Aegina is located inside the fenced archaeological site of Kolona.
 It has easy access on foot a few minutes from the port of Aegina.
 It is small and comprehensive with exhibits from the island but also sculptures from other areas.
 Most of which are mainly from the surrounding archeological site and belong to the prehistoric to the Roman era.

 Suggested Tour: Hydra, Poros, and Aegina Full-Day Cruise with Lunch

 The tower of Markellos may look like a strange building, and a remnant of another era without special maintenance outside, but has a historical contribution during the 17th and 18th centuries.
 Today, from time to time, it serves the Municipality of Aegina for art exhibitions in the courtyard, events during the festivities, and the pistachio festival.

 Recommended for those traveling in Europe and tired of Gothic architecture.
 As is the case with Athens churches, the interior is completely different from Western Europe.

 Where to stay in Aegina, Greece

-Price: Starts at $40 per night for Apartment, includes taxes and charges, and it offers a free cancellation.
+Price: Starts at $40 per night for the Apartment, includes taxes and charges, and offers a free cancellation.